berserkware/waffleweb/docs/Reference/request.py.rst

 ``_handle404View()``
 --------------------

 If a ``HTTP404`` is raised this function will get called.
 If debug is on it will return a default 404 error page.
-If debug is off then it will try to get a error handler, if one cannot be found it will return a plain 404 page.
+If debug is off then it will try to get a error handler, but if one cannot be found it will return a plain 404 page.

 **Returns:** ``HTTPResponse``

 ----------------------------------------
 ``_405MethodNotAllowed(allowedMethods)``
 ----------------------------------------
 If the view found does not allow the request's method then this will be called.
 If debug is on it will return a default 405 error page.
-If debug is off then it will try to get a error handler, if one cannot be found it will return a plain 405 page.
+If debug is off then it will try to get a error handler, but if one cannot be found it will return a plain 405 page.

 **Returns:** ``HTTPResponse``